RBAC or ABAC: Which is Better? Enforcing Risk-Adaptive Access Control in the Cloud

 In conclusion, your cloud data landscape:

-2. is broadly distributed and thus rife with security risks that need to be identified and remediated quickly.
+- is broadly distributed and thus rife with security risks that must be identified and remediated quickly.

-As a result, don’t be hoodwinked by the noise of silver-bullet features promising to solve for this.
-Instead, consider that RBAC, ABAC, and security observability are all important for maintaining a strong data security posture in the cloud.
+As a result, don’t be hoodwinked by the noise of silver-bullet features promising to solve this.
+Instead, consider that RBAC, ABAC, and security observability are all essential for maintaining a strong data security posture in the cloud.